mandaltj/Data_Structures/README.md

 5) In main_bt.cpp, added some code and comments about the "Rule of Three".
 Basically I didn't implement copy constructor in my BinaryTree implementation.
 So when I used the copy method to initialize new BinaryTree instances, it did a shallow copy of the internal nodes.
 Added the stackoverflow link as well.
+6) In main_heap.cpp, the Heap.h data structure is used to implement a min Heap.
+Also the std::make_heap and std::push_heap are explored.